Lemurs: they like to move it, move it!

 These gorgeous little creatures are the smallest of the lemur family and they survive in good numbers throughout Madagascar.
 You’ll have to keep your eyes peeled though, they are solitary, move fast and are small in size as their name might suggest – some weighing in at a whopping 30 grams!

-WHERE TO FIND THEM: Andasibe and Ranomafana National Parks and the Berenty Reserve
+BEST PLACES TO SEE THEM: Andasibe and Ranomafana National Parks and the Berenty Reserve

-WHERE TO FIND THEM: Aye-aye Island on the east coast.
+BEST PLACES TO SEE THEM: Aye-aye Island on the east coast.